anfelixsoto/CookiT/README.md

 This is the final project for CST 438: Software Engineering.

 Developers:
-Julia Werner
+Julia Werner,
-Mireya Leon
+Mireya Leon,
-Antonio Felix
+Antonio Felix,
 Daichi Kanasugi

 ## Description